alihejazi/al-take-home-assessment/README.md

 ## Instructions & Scope

-This test should take you no more than an hour to implement.
+We have tried to streamline this test, so that it shouldn't take you more than a couple of hour to resolve.
 And before you start solutionising please familiarize yourself with the codebase.

 ### Issues